Your Notifications

 • and humerus (the upper arm bone).

-A rotator cuff tear, articular cartilage, labrum and surrounding soft tissues can be the cause of pain in the shoulder joint.
-These areas can get damaged or distorted as a result of some accident.
+A rotator cuff tear, articular cartilage, labrum, and surrounding soft tissues can be the cause of pain in the shoulder joint.
+These areas can get damaged or distorted as a result of some accidents.
 The actual cause of pain can be diagnosed with the help of a shoulder arthroscopy.
 Sometimes, age-related wear and tear can is also responsible for shoulder joint-related pain and problems.

 A physician may recommend a shoulder arthroscopy if your shoulder does not respond well to other alternative treatments such as exercising and physiotherapy.
 Common rotator cuff surgery can be used to conduct rotator cuff repair, removal or repair of the labrum, repair of ligaments and recurrent shoulder dislocation, and bone spur removal.
 Some of the less common procedures may include fracture repair, cyst excision, and nerve release.

-• Aftercare and recovery after shoulder arthroscopy are any days simpler as compared to other open surgeries.
-One may be discharged on the same day of the procedure.
-However, it may take a few weeks for complete healing to take place.
+Aftercare and recovery following shoulder arthroscopy are generally simpler compared to open surgeries.
+Patients are often discharged on the same day as the procedure, though complete healing may take a few weeks.

 Best Shoulder Arthroscopy Hospitals